GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 Controllers instead of using the cloud provider's built-in offering.

 The NGINX controller, deployed as a Service, must be exposed for external access.
-This is done using Service `Type: LoadBalancer` on the NGINX controller service.
-On Kubernetes Engine, this creates a Google Cloud L4 (TCP) load balancer with NGINX controller Service as a backend.
+This is done using Service `type: LoadBalancer` on the NGINX controller service.
+On Kubernetes Engine, this creates a Google Cloud Network (TCP/IP) Load Balancer with NGINX controller Service as a backend.
 Google Cloud also creates the appropriate firewall rules within the Service's VPC to allow web HTTP(S) traffic to the load balancer frontend IP address.
 Here is a basic flow of the NGINX ingress